 The working class can see the direction of travel is always the same, and so say, 'No point in voting, they're all the same'.
 I think that, as the injustice increases, and their frustration and desperation mount, so the risk of them sliding into populist fascism goes up and up,

 What to do?
 We need to put the train into reverse.
 The Blairites won't do that.
 Only someone like Corbyn will do it.
 I am not wedded to Corbyn the man, but I am wedded to the ambition of reversing the train.
 If there were a younger, super-charismatic person cut from the same train-reversing cloth as Corbyn, I'd be happy to see them take the reins of the Party instead.
-But there is no one like that.
-And even if any one like that was promoted to Leader, they'd probably be sabotaged by Blairites again.
+But there's currently no one like that.
+And even if anyone like that was promoted to Leader, they'd probably be sabotaged by the right again.

 I am not at all optimistic about reversing the direction of the train, but I see no alternative to trying.

 So when Labour folk say we need to drop Corbyn in order to win the next General Election, I say: 1.
-I have my doubts that we'll win even with a Blairite, 2.
+I have my doubts that we'll win even with a Blairite or non-Corbynite, 2.
 Which of his policies do you reject?
 3. Whom do you suggest instead?
-Until they come up with answers to these questions that I can approve - because they are train-reversing - I'll stick with Corbyn.
+Until they come up with answers to these questions that I can approve - because they are train-reversing - I'll be sticking with Corbyn.

-Like many Corbynites, I am playing the long game.
+Notice I am playing the long game.
 As Britain becomes more and more Victorian, someone has to offer the working people of this country a genuine alternative.
-In the end, they may actually get off their arses and come out and vote for that alternative just like they did for Brexit.
+In the end, they may actually get off their bottoms and come out and vote for that alternative just like they did for Brexit.
 I think that's our best hope.
 If the price we pay is short-term electoral loss, so be it (though I'm not even convinced of that).